 The Department of Art offers no formal Certificate programs.

-The department assigns advisors to its majors by class/credit hours.
+The department assigns advisors to its majors by class/credit hours completed.
 The name of the advisor for each class/credit hours is available in the department office or on the website.
-Each second-semester sophomore and first-semester senior is required to see his or her advisor within the department.
+Each second-semester sophomore and first-semester senior is required to meet with their advisor.